 110g White Spelt Flour (or plain flour)

-65g Caster Sugar, plus ½ tbsp extra to sprinkle
+65g Caster Sugar, plus ½ tablespoon extra to sprinkle

-½ tsp Mixed Spice, plus pinch extra to sprinkle
+½ teaspoon Mixed Spice, plus pinch extra to sprinkle

 30g Unsalted Butter, melted